-And she brings Alaska alive with almost every sentences of her race chapters.
+And she brings Alaska alive with almost every sentence of her race chapters.

 Despite the extreme climate, the spruce and alder remain.
 Even as they become scrawnier and sparser with every mile, they remain.
 Even as they’re nearly devoured by frozen swamps as pristinely blank as the surface of the moon, they remain.
 There’s a quiet beauty to that staying power, a consistency I take comfort in even as the sameness begins to tug at my sanity.

-It is amazing, at times, how she manages to evoke such vivd detail when, at times, every step seems to be a calculated movement along a fine line between life and death.
+It is amazing, at times, how she manages to evoke such vivid detail when, at times, every step seems to be a calculated movement along a fine line between life and death.

 The trail continued down canyon until I was standing directly over the creek.
 A few crossings were nothing more than ice bridges over open water.
 My heart stopped beating as I crossed them, but below my feet they glistened blue and white like crystal sculptures, beautiful words of art born of raw inspiration and natural rage.